-Dredging in White Creek will extend from the mouth of the creek, at Indian River Bay, to where the main channel splits into two prongs near Betts Avenue, in Ocean View.
-Dredging in the Western Prong will end at Old Mill Road.
-Dredging in the Eastern Prong will end at the limits of dredge vessel access, near Columbia Avenue.
+For White Creek, an area 60 feet wide and 12,400 feet long will be dredged — from the mouth of the creek, at Indian River Bay, to where the main channel splits into two prongs near Betts Avenue, in Ocean View.

-Dredging in the Assawoman Canal will be between its confluence with White Creek and the Central Avenue bridge.
+For the Assawoman Canal, an area 35 feet wide and 2,400 feet long will be dredged, between its confluence with White Creek and the Central Avenue bridge.

 The White Creek channel will be restored to a depth of 4 feet below mean lower low water (MLLW).
 The northern Assawoman Canal will be restored to a depth of 3 feet below MLLW.

 |Note: The depths do not include an allowed “overdredge” of up to one foot.
 The quantity totals do.|

 The Muddy Neck Marsh Complex is part of the Assawoman Wildlife Area.
 It is an expansive coastal salt marsh system located west of the southern end of Assawoman Canal.
 It stretches up to a half mile from the adjacent upland shoreline.

 The site is a fragmented tidal wetland complex with several open water pool areas.
 Plant life in the area includes smooth cordgrass, salt hay cordgrass, spike grass, common reed, glassworts, sea lavender, marsh elder, groundsel bush, salt marsh bulrush and switchgrass.

 The Assawoman Wildlife Area supports a variety of fish species, including Atlantic silverside, mummichog, spot, striped killifish, summer flounder and sheepshead minnow.